obi-amd64/OpenDonita-Dockerized/README.md

 ![Map example](capture3.png)

 Doing a displacement with the finger over the screen (or with the mouse) will rotate the map 90 degrees in the specified direction.

-## Using the Android App

-The Android app is available in a separate repository: https://gitlab.com/rastersoft/opendonita_android

-It is just a simple WebView-based app, which uses the uPnP announcements of the main server to automagically locate it in the network and open the web app.

 ## REST API